Israeli gunfire kills at least 25 in Gaza as Netanyahu says he will allow Palestinians to leave

 Efforts to revive ceasefire talks have resumed after apparently breaking down last month.
 Hamas and Egyptian officials met Wednesday in Cairo, according to Hamas official Taher al-Nounou.

-Israel has no plans to send its negotiating team to talks in Cairo, the prime minister’s office said.
+Israel has no plans to send its negotiating team to talks in Cairo, Netanyahu's office said.

 Israel's plans to widen its military offensive against Hamas to parts of Gaza it does not yet control have sparked condemnation at home and abroad, and could be intended to raise pressure on Hamas to reach a ceasefire.

 The militants still hold 50 hostages taken in the Oct.
-7, 2023, attack that sparked the war.
-Israel believes around 20 are alive.
+7, 2023 attack that sparked the war.
+Israel believes around 20 are still alive.
 Families fear a new offensive endangers them.

-Netanyahu was asked by i24 News if the window had closed on a partial ceasefire deal and he responded that he wanted all hostages back, alive and dead.
+When asked by i24 News if the window had closed on a partial ceasefire deal, Netanyahu responded that he wanted all hostages back, alive and dead.

 Hamas says it will only release the remaining hostages in return for the release of Palestinians imprisoned by Israel, a lasting ceasefire and an Israeli withdrawal from Gaza.
 The militant group has refused to disarm.